gayanvirajith/objective-c-practice/README.md

 To run a program

-* Change the directory to output directoru
+* Change the directory to output directory
 * Run by having `./filename` in the terminal

 ### On Linux/Unix System or Windows